rrvt/FtpApp/README.md

 ## Updates

+### Update 01/31/22

+Updates to the library, mostly about the toolbar, but also NewAllocator, and a minor addition to Expandable.

+Also scrubbed the project files to remove all references to precompiled header files which I turned off in VS17.
+Unfortnately VS does not remove all references and pch files kept cropping up.
+Not only does that slow down the compiler but the files are large...

 ### Update 10/6//21 Later

 Added some logic to FtpLib recover a pointer to the certificate in the Application.
 Don't have a clue